Pin Index Safety System

-The Pin Index Safety System, or PISS, is a means of connecting high pressure cylinders containing medical gases to a regulator or other utilization equipment.
+The Pin Index Safety System (PISS) is a means of connecting high pressure cylinders containing medical gases to a regulator or other utilization equipment.
 It uses geometric features on the valve and yoke to prevent mistaken use of the wrong gas.
 This system is widely used worldwide for anesthesia machines, portable oxygen administration sets, and inflation gases used in surgery.